The Tatreez Forest: Stitching Palestinian Heritage

 Cypress trees are a powerful symbol of hope and resilience in Palestinian culture

-We’re going to create three (at least!) cypress trees out of your contributions to this community artwork, specifically following the patterns of the Gaza, Hebron and Ramallah trees.
+We created three (at least!) cypress trees out of your contributions to this community artwork.